gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 ## 1. Install the packages

-Create a new project (we'll refer to ours as `local-module`), then open a terminal at the root of the newly created project and install the following packages:
+Create a new project (we'll refer to ours as `local-module`), then open a terminal at the root of the new solution and install the following packages:

 +++ pnpm
 ```bash